RoboCoin/robocoin-connector/README.md

 In the directory containing package.json, run:

         npm install

+In your developement environment, add a user.
+This step adds a user and echoes its automatically-generated password:

+        node scripts/addUser.js yourusername

 Run "node scripts/setConfigParam.js".
 When prompted, leave the Kiosk ID blank, parameter name is robocoin.key and the value is your Robocoin secret.